mgysel/Commodity-Flow-Survey---EDA/README.md

 * Air, water, and rail are the modes of transit used for the longest shipment distances.
-* For-hire and Private Truck have the highest percentages of shipments up about 1,000 miles, where Parcel, USPS, or courier has the highest percentage of shipments.
+* For-hire and Private Truck have the highest percentages of shipments up to about 1,000 miles.
+Parcel, USPS, or courier has the highest percentage of shipments greater than 1,000 miles.
 * Parcel, USPS, or Courier has the highest percentage of shipments up to about 70 pounds, and then falls precipitously to practically none of the shipments.
-For-Hire Truck and Private Truck have the highest percentage of shipments that weighh greater than 70 pounds.
-Air Travel has some packages up to about 70 pounds, and then falls to a very small percentage of packages.
+For-Hire Truck and Private Truck have the highest percentage of shipments that weigh greater than 70 pounds.

 ## R Libraries: The code in this repository assumes the following R libraries are installed:
 * ggplot2